Nathanael Greene: Refusal of duel with Senator James Gunn

+Death

-Greene fell ill on June 12, 1786, and he died at Mulberry Grove on June 19, 1786, at the age of 43.
+A year later, on June 12, 1786, Greene fell ill due to sunstroke, and he died at Mulberry Grove on June 19, 1786, at the age of 43.
 The official cause of death was sunstroke.
+Some have posited that Greene rode through the Georgia heat because he was afraid that Gunn would attack him after the sun went down.

 For over a century, his remains were interred at the Graham Vault in Colonial Park Cemetery in Savannah, alongside John Maitland, his arch-rival in the conflict.
 On November 14, 1902, through the efforts of Rhode Island Society of the Cincinnati President Asa Bird Gardiner, his remains were moved to a monument in Johnson Square in Savannah.
 Greene Square, about a third of a mile southeast of Johnson Square, was named for him upon its platting in 1799.